Rose-Yang1232/PostBook_Public/README.md

 # SoS_PostBook

-this is a PostBook with flags
+this is a PostBook with flags in CTF style

 To create and run the virtual envionment pip3 install virtualenv virtualenv env source env/bin/activate pip3 install flask flask-sqlalchemy

 python3